pnadolny13/tap-test-data/README.md

 # `tap-testdata`

 A Singer tap used to generate fake data to mock other taps.
+The main use case is for mocking taps in test pipelines where you don't have credentials or want to interact with sensitive data.
+The tap will generate fake data that conforms the the json schema supplied by the tap being mocked.

 Usually a tap is run in [discovery mode](https://hub.meltano.com/singer/spec#discovery-mode) to generate a catalog file which is then used as its own input `--catalog` when running a pipeline job.
 This tap uses a catalog file from another tap to generate fake data that looks like it came from that tap.